David-EstradaSD/David-EstradaSD/README.md

 If I'm not coding away, I'm most likely at the beach or hiking with my dog.
 I’m open to work and projects, so feel free to reach out!

-You can find out more at my [_portfolio_](https://dave-estrada.com/) or you can click on one of the links below!
+You can find out more at my [_portfolio_](https://dave-estrada.com/).

+Check out my latest deployed project: [Dave's Destinations](https://daves-destinations.vercel.app/).

 ### Tech Stack: